AllanLitLam/fake-news-vs-hard-content/README.md

 This clean division supports a valid comparison.
 However, findings are based on email newsletters and may not generalize to full articles or social media posts.

+**This data is not available to the public.
+Please refer to the R codes to view analysis methods.**

 Analysis Scripts:
 - [POLI274_Final_Project.Rmd](./POLI274_Final_Project.Rmd)